-Problem is, Mr. Smith (a pseudonym) isn’t on the schedule.
+Problem is, Mr. Smith (a pseudonym) isn’t

 So the technician in the office calls me, says Mr. Smith called about his appointment, isn’t on the schedule, but Mr. Smith had mentioned he was referred by Dr. Jones (also a pseudonym).

 Dr. Jones happens to be a physician at “A Major Hospital” here in the city, so I tell the tech, that I think the patient is mistaken in the lab he’s calling–he probably meant to call “A Major Hospital’s” lab.
 Though Mr. Smith

 kept contending to the technician that he was calling Dr. Jones’ office (when he was really calling our office which has no relation).

 I tell the tech that Mr. Smith must be mistaken, as this has occurred (albeit extremely rarely) during the day.
 The tech further explains that Mr. Smith also made reference to going to a location that’s on the opposite side of town from us (we only have one location).